timescale/docs/use-timescale/security/overview.md

 # Timescale security

+Timescale implements a variety of secure software engineering practices in TimescaleDB, including code static analysis for security hardening, automated scanning for dependency vulnerabilities, and code security reviews.
+Additionally, Timescale has developed the https://github.com/timescale/pgspot open-source extension that we use to identify security issues with Postgres extensions.
+This has helped tighten our security posture.
+Timescale products do not have any identified weaknesses.

+This page lists the additional things we do to ensure operational security and to lock-down Timescale Cloud services.
+To see our security features at a glance, see [Security at Timescale][security-at-timescale].

 ## Data encryption

-Your Timescale data is encrypted both in transit and at rest.
+Your data on Timescale Cloud is encrypted both in transit and at rest.
 Both active databases and backups are encrypted.

-Timescale uses AWS as its cloud provider, with all the security that AWS provides.
+Timescale Cloud uses AWS as its cloud provider, with all the security that AWS provides.
 Data encryption uses the industry-standard AES-256 algorithm.
 Cryptographic keys are managed by
 [AWS Key Management Service (AWS KMS)][aws-kms].
 Keys are never stored in plaintext.